MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/deploy-arm-template.md

     - **Location(location)**: Location for deploying the resource group.
 Set to your closest location (E.g. West US).
 If the resource group already exists in your subscription, this value will be ignored.
     - **Template location (templateLocation)**: Set to `Linked artifact`.
 This is location of your template and the parameters files.
     - **Template (cmsFile)**: Set to `$(Build.ArtifactStagingDirectory)/azuredeploy.json`.
 This is the path to the ARM template.
     - **Template parameters (cmsParametersFile)**: Set to `$(Build.ArtifactStagingDirectory)/azuredeploy.parameters.json`.
-This is the path to the parameters file for your ARM template.
+This is the path to the parameters file for your Resource Manager template.
     - **Override template parameters (overrideParameters)**:  Set to `-siteName $(siteName) -administratorLogin $(adminUser) -administratorLoginPassword $(ARM_PASS)` to use the variables you created earlier.
 These values will replace the parameters set in your template parameters file.
     - **Deployment mode (deploymentMode)**: The way resources should be deployed.
 Set to `Incremental`.
-Incremental keeps resources that are not in the ARM template and is faster than `Complete`.  `Validate` mode lets you to find problems with the template before deploying.
+Incremental keeps resources that are not in the Resource Manager template and is faster than `Complete`.  `Validate` mode lets you to find problems with the template before deploying.

 :::code language="yml" source="~/../snippets/pipelines/azure/arm-template.yml" range="1-29" highlight="17-29":::